bkuhlmann/pragmater/README.md

     :add:
       :comments: []
-      :whitelist: []
+      :includes: []
     :remove:
       :comments: []
-      :whitelist: []
+      :includes: []

 Feel free to take this default configuration, modify, and save as your own custom `configuration.yml`.

 The `configuration.yml` file can be configured as follows:

-- `add`: Defines global/local comments and/or whitelists when adding pragma comments.
-The `comments` and `whitelist` options can be either a single string or an array of values.
+- `add`: Defines global/local comments and/or file include lists when adding pragma comments.
+The `comments` and `includes` options can be either a single string or an array of values.
-- `remove`: Defines global/local comments and/or whitelists when removing pragma comments.
-The `comments` and `whitelist` options can be either a single string or an array of values.
+- `remove`: Defines global/local comments and/or file include lists when removing pragma comments.
+  The `comments` and `includes` options can be either a single string or an array of values.

 ### Frozen String Literals